daniel-furman/ensemble-climate-projections/README.md

 The programming outputs are available in the `Xant_notebook.ipynb` Jupyter file, where each python script is ran in a easy to follow order based on the workflow of our study.

+* How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?
+* What is the best quantification of uncertainty for climate forecasts in Southwest deserts?

 ## Figures

 ---